navidhsnz/PID_final_project/README.md

 ```

 ### 3. Installations and resolving extra dependencies
 There are some extra dependencies needed for running everything.
-You will first need to install the simulator with:
+You will first need to install gym-dcukietown with:
 ```
 pip install -e .
 ```